The State Press: Job Descriptions

 The visuals editor is responsible for leading the photo desk's day-to-day assignments, attaching photos to stories and spearheading photo galleries and essays.
 Visual editors are expected to hold weekly meetings with photographers to coordinate their schedules, address problems, critique the previous week’s work, distribute photo assignments and coordinate credential needs with the assignment editor.
 Additionally, the editor is in charge of assigning out illustrations to our illustration desk and esure that they are executed by the story deadline.
 The editor works three (3) days a week (Sunday and 2 other days during the work week).
 Must be familiar with AP style captions and Photoshop.

-Two (2) full-time visuals editor positions are available.
+Two (2) visuals editor positions are available.
 Each editor will be paid a stipend of $1,800 split into eight $225 biweekly paychecks if the editor works the full semester.

-Full-time photographer (paid, staff)
+Lead photographer (paid, staff)

 Photographers work to provide high-quality content for The State Press.
 They attend weekly photo desk meetings and collaborate with all sections to produce innovative and illustrative photos.
 This position requires a large amount of independence and responsibility; photographers typically cover three photo assignments a week and often have to contact story subjects or attend interviews with reporters.
 Applicants must own and be familiar with their own DSLR camera.
 Applicants familiar with caption writing are preferred.